-4.7 Sharing
+4.4 Sharing

-Star WalkTM allows users to share their favorite snapshots via Twitter, Facebook, Instagram, e-mail or save them to Camera roll.
-Also users will be able to Gift or Rate Star WalkTM through AppStore right from their iPhone or iPad.
+Star WalkTM allows users to share their favourite snapshots via Twitter, Facebook, Instagram, e-mail or save them to Camera roll.
+Also users will be able to Gift or Rate Star WalkTM through AppStore right from their devices.

-To take a screenshot:
+To share: